rob-luke/fnirs-apps-sourcedata2bids/README.md

 ## Usage

 To run the app you must have [docker installed](https://docs.docker.com/get-docker/).
-See here for details about [installing fNIRS Apps](http://fnirs-apps.org/details/).
+See here for details about [installing fNIRS Apps](http://fnirs-apps.org/overview//).
 You do NOT need to have MATLAB or python installed, and you do not need any scripts.
+See this [tutorial for an introduction to fNIRS Apps](http://fnirs-apps.org/tutorial/).

 To run the app you must inform it where the `bids_dataset` to be formatted resides.
-This is done by passing the app the location of the dataset using the `-v` command.
+This is done by passing the location of the dataset using the `-v` command to the app.
 You must also specify the task label you wish to use.
 A minimal example of how to run this app is: